 - For X-Men: Days of Future Past, Honest Trailers made the mistake of describing McAvoy's character as a "young man," a term usually reserved for males who are under 30; Xavier is in his late thirties/early forties in 1973, but it's easy to forget that because of the actor's youthfulness.

-- If it weren't for James' stubble in this photo,◊ he would look nearly the same age as the adolescent actors.note
+- If it weren't for McAvoy's stubble in this photo,◊ he would look nearly the same age as the adolescent actors.note

 - Ooh, Me Accent's Slipping: Occasionally, especially when his character is shouting or crying.

-- Period Piece: It's part of his Type Casting.
-The productions which feature him in a past era include Lorna Doone (2000 TV movie), Band of Brothers, Foyle's War, Bright Young Things, The Last King of Scotland, Starter For 10, Atonement, Becoming Jane, The Last Station, The Conspirator, X-Men: First Class, X-Men: Days of Future Past, Victor Frankenstein, X-Men: Apocalypse and The Coldest City.
+- Period Piece: It's part of his Typecasting.
+The productions which feature him in a past era include Lorna Doone (2000 TV movie), Band of Brothers, Foyle's War, Bright Young Things, The Last King of Scotland, Starter for 10, Atonement, Becoming Jane, The Last Station, The Conspirator, X-Men: First Class, X-Men: Days of Future Past, Victor Frankenstein, X-Men: Apocalypse and Atomic Blonde.